Author

 Northern Cardinal on a Tree Branch.

+Birdwatching?
 The Red Cardinal can be seen Year round

 For beginners, it’s helpful to know which birds you’re likely to see first.
 Here are a few common species found across North America: